 Not every charitable organization qualifies as a public charity according to government standards.
 However, a private foundation earns that distinction.
 A private foundation is a non-governmental, nonprofit organization set up for charitable purposes.
-Here’s how it works and where it does the most good.
+Here’s how it works and what types of foundations exist.

 Private Foundation Defined

 As mentioned earlier, a private foundation is a nonprofit set up for charitable purposes.
 It’s funding usually comes from an individual, a family or a corporation.
 A board of directors or trustees manages the foundation and decides how to use its assets for the public good.
 Mostly, this consists of making grants to other nonprofits.

 Both private foundations and public charities are recognized by the Internal Revenue Service as 501(c) 3 organizations.
 This means they exclusively operate as charitable organizations.
 Both are tax-exempt and provide opportunities for individuals and corporations to get tax deductions by making contributions.

 The difference between public charities and private foundations is that public charities obtain much or all of their financial support from the public.
 Private foundations are instead funded by individuals, families or corporations.